alx280586-lab/Idk/README.md

 ## Hosting considerations

 The web server provided here is a lightweight Flask app intended for local or LAN access.
 If you want to host it publicly, place it behind HTTPS (e.g., via nginx) and protect the endpoints with authentication to avoid misuse.

+For quick remote demos, you can run the server locally and tunnel it with a tool such as `ngrok` or `cloudflared tunnel`—just be mindful that this exposes your workstation to the internet, so enable authentication first.

 ## License